 Will Self describes the importance of J.G.
 Ballard’s writing in this 7 minute video from The Literature Society’s ‘Alternative Good Friday Sermon Event’.

 A 20 minute video of Will Self reading an excerpt from his forthcoming novel “Umbrella” at The Literature Society’s ‘Alternative Good Friday Sermon Event’.

 Metro newspaper has an interview with Will that covers his thoughts on politicians, appearing on Question Time, and why he’s just “a regular family guy”.

 Will on a disturbing dream about the current British Prime Minister for the FT magazine.

-Umbrella, scheduled for publication in the UK by Bloomsbury on 16th August 2012.
-Pre-ordering is already available at Amazon.co.uk.
+Umbrella, was published in the UK by Bloomsbury on 16th August 2012.
+You can buy online at Amazon.co.uk.

-Umbrella will be published in the USA by Grove Press on January 8th 2013 – pre-ordering is available at Amazon.com
+Umbrella was published in the USA by Grove Press on January 8th 2013 – You can buy online at Amazon.com